theorashid/mortality-statsmodel/Models/README.md

 # Mortality model building
 Deaths are modelled as a negative binomial likelihood.
 We are looking at the death rate per person in a given spatial unit, year and age group stratum.
-It is the <i>death rate per person</i> that varies between models.
+It is the _death rate per person_ that varies between models.

-The models <b>linear</b>, <b>spatial_random</b>, <b>spatial_hier</b> and <b>spatial_hier_age</b> introduce progressively more complex structures, starting from a simple linear fit before adding IID spatial terms and age effects.
-These are built using a simpler Poisson likelihood.
+The __linear__ model is a simple demonstration of a linear fit with a Poisson likelihood using NIMBLE.

-The <b>hier</b> model makes use of <a href="https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography">ONS' hierarchical output area geographies</a>.
+The __hier__ model makes use of <a href="https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography">ONS' hierarchical output area geographies</a>.
 Each Lower layer Super Output Area (LSOA) lies within a Middle layer Super Output Area (MSOA), which lies within a Local Authority District (LAD).
 The spatial effects modelled as IID.

-In contrast, each spatial unit in the <b>BYM</b> model is informed by its nearest neighbours.
+In contrast, each spatial unit in the __BYM__ model is informed by its nearest neighbours.